openrsgis/pytdml/README.md

    ```

 #### Method 2: Docker Container Deployment
+1. **Prepare the PyTDML wheel file**:
+   - Ensure you have the PyTDML-1.2.0-py3-none-any.whl file (generated via poetry build or pip wheel)
+   - Place the .whl file in the same directory as the Dockerfile

 1. **Build the Docker image from the provided Dockerfile**:
    ```bash
    docker build -t pytdml-base:1.2.0 .